24 FLOOR, LKF 29, 29 WYNDHAM STREET, CENTRAL, HONG KONG

 Australia’s strong foundations and an effective COVID-19 response position Australia as a preferential location for productive foreign direct investment.

 Australia's proactive response to the global economic downturn has protected the Australian economy.
-Australia’s ability to adapt is it's great strength, and it helps it meet current challenges.
+Australia’s ability to adapt is it's great strength, and helps it meet current challenges.

 (Source: 2020 www.austrade.gov.au)